boschrexroth/ctrlx-automation-sdk/README.md

 # Software Development Kit for ctrlX AUTOMATION

 This is the software development kit (SDK) for [ctrlX AUTOMATION](https://www.ctrlx-automation.com).
 It can be used to program Apps for ctrlX CORE.

-Browse through the manual via: <https://boschrexroth.github.io/ctrlx-automation-sdk>
+ * Browse online through the manual via: <https://boschrexroth.github.io/ctrlx-automation-sdk>
+ * Download the complete SDK package with all examples, documentation and binary dependencies from here: <https://github.com/boschrexroth/ctrlx-automation-sdk/releases>

 ## Important directions for use